oroinc/documentation/user_guide/how_to_track.rst

 *Users are identified as guests until they sign in.
 As soon as a user signs in, their identification is a value of the "visitor-id" field.
-A special block has been implemented to enable transfer of the id data to Oro.*
+A special block has been implemented to enable transfer of the ID data to Oro.*

-*Every time a user follows the link of a campaign, they get to a page with the url piece from the campaign page.
+*Every time a user follows the link of a campaign, they get to a page with the URL piece from the campaign page.
 From now on, all the actions performed by the user at the Website within this session will be assigned to the campaign.*